Finding Adventure and Quilting Inspiration in the Nevada Desert

 Just past the Goldwell Outdoor Museum is the old gold rush mining town of Rhyilote and the Bullfrog mines (yes, that’s really the name).
 Today it’s just another ghost town that is also occasionally used as a movie set.
 Can you just imagine what that old casino was like in its heyday?

 Of course, another great alternate route (and the one we took on our Quilters road trip in Nevada back Northbound) is to travel along the Extraterrestrial Highway, also known as Highway 375.
 This adventure takes you on the East side of the Area testing grounds and is the entrance to the infamous Area 51.

 Do you remember that call to action awhile back when people threatened to storm Area 51 to force the military to show us the ‘real aliens’?
 Yeah, this is where they met.

-It’s called the Alien Research Center but is mostly just a gift shop with a really cool gigantic alien out front.
+Along the Extra Terrestrial Highway is a giant metal building called the Alien Research Center.
+Don’t worry.
+They don’t test aliens at that particular facility.
+Instead, It’s mostly just a gift shop with a really cool gigantic alien out front.
 Unfortunately, they were closed this trip so I don’t get to show you all the cool things they have inside.
 That just means I get to take another trip back!